natowi/3d-mapping-on-budget/README.md

 | Stereo | Tara Camera      | Tara Stereo USB Camera                   | 150    | YES       |
 | RGB    | RGB camera       | USB Camera                               |        |           |

+# LIDAR

+Low budget LIDAR scanners are 2D scanners.
+3D scanners are also available much cheaper than some years ago, but all available scanners are not ready to use for production mapping and require some setup, API calls...

+# Stereo cameras

+# RGB-D cameras